royerlab/napari-chatgpt/README.md

 This video demos a specialised 'cell and nuclei segmentation tool' which leverages [cellpose 2.0](https://www.cellpose.org/) to segment cell cytoplasms or nuclei.
 In general, we can't assume that
 LLMs know about every single image processing library, especially for specific domains.
 So it can be a good strategy to provide such specialised tools.
 After Omega successfully segments the nuclei, I ask from it to count the nuclei.
 Answer: 340.
-Notice that the code generated 'searches' the layer with a loop.
+Notice that the code generated 'searches' the layer with name 'segmented' with a loop.
 Cute:

 https://user-images.githubusercontent.com/1870994/235770933-07f5cbe6-2224-4dcd-b378-e81cc4e66500.mov

 ##
-Enough cells.
-The 'memory' of ChatGPT is filled with unescessary information, it knows the url of Albert Einstein's photo on wikipedia, and combined with the 'napari file open' tool it can therefore open that photo in napari.
+Enough with cells.
+Aparently The 'memory' of ChatGPT is filled with unescessary information, it knows the url of Albert Einstein's photo on wikipedia, and combined with the 'napari file open' tool it can therefore open that photo in napari:

 https://user-images.githubusercontent.com/1870994/235770959-406e8173-8416-4100-bcb6-7f0b617ce234.mp4

 ##
 You can ask for rather incongruous widgets, widgets you would probably never write because you just need them once or something.
-Here i ask for a widget that applies a rather odd non-linear transformation to each pixel.
-The result is predictably boring, but it works, and i don't think that the answer was 'copy pasted' from somewhere else...
+Here I ask for a widget that applies a rather odd non-linear transformation to each pixel.
+The result is predictably boring, but it works, and I don't think that the answer was 'copy pasted' from somewhere else...

 https://user-images.githubusercontent.com/1870994/235770984-c88c8eac-d3b2-47d7-81b1-48fbe4429e90.mp4

 ##
 In this one, starting again from our beloved Albert, I ask to rename that layer to 'Einstein' which looks better than just 'array'.
-Then I ask Omega to apply a Canny edge filter. predictably it uses scikit-image:
+Then I ask Omega to apply a Canny edge filter.
+Predictably it uses scikit-image:

 https://user-images.githubusercontent.com/1870994/235771000-89dba0db-e710-4f76-b271-e9dcf65239b1.mp4